 I love birth.
-I love birth stories, I love thinking and reading about it, I love pregnant women.
+I love birth stories, I love thinking and reading about it, I love pregnant people.
 It’s a beautiful obsession.

 But I wasn’t always this way.